 EU law on free movement of persons, services and capital, and contributions to the EU budget, will not apply.
 But there will be free movement for goods moving from NI to the rest of the UK and the EU.
 The EU and the UK will seek to facilitate trade between Britain and NI with a view to avoiding controls at NI ports and airports.

 UK authorities are responsible for implementing and applying EU law applicable under the Protocol but also, where EU law continues to apply to the UK in respect of NI, the EU institutions and bodies will have the same powers as they have under the EU Treaties.
 EU bodies including the CJEU can apply and interpret Protocol provisions specific to Northern Ireland.
 EU law applicable to the UK in respect of NI can be amended or replaced.
-But new EU legislation not listed in the Protocol but in its scope would need to be adopted by the Joint Committee – failing which the EU can take appropriate remedial measures.
-The Protocol is subject to review and may be ended in whole or part by decision of the Joint Committee, so both parties must agree to its termination.
+But new EU legislation, not listed in the Protocol but within its scope, would need to be adopted by the Joint Committee – failing which the EU can take appropriate remedial measures.
+The Protocol is subject to review and may be ended in whole or part by a decision of the Joint Committee, so both parties must agree to its termination.

 Gibraltar, other UK Overseas Territories and Crown Dependencies are covered by the territorial scope of the Withdrawal Agreement, including part four on the transition period.
 The extent of application to each of these territories reflects its relationship with the EU before Brexit.